Westcar Papyrus: Depictions of the kings

-In the fourth story king Khufu is difficult to assess.
-On one hand he is depicted as ruthless: deciding to have a condemned prisoner decapitated to test the alleged magical powers of the magician Dedi.
-On the other hand, Khufu is depicted as inquisitive, reasonable and generous: he accepts Dedi's outrage and his offer of an alternative for the prisoner, questions the circumstances and contents of Dedi's prophecy, and rewards the magician generously.
+In the fourth story, King Khufu is difficult to assess.
+He is depicted as ruthless: deciding to have a condemned prisoner decapitated to test the alleged magical powers of the magician Dedi.
+Khufu is also depicted as inquisitive, reasonable and generous: he accepts Dedi's outrage and his offer of an alternative for the prisoner, questions the circumstances and contents of Dedi's prophecy, and rewards the magician generously.
 The contradictory depiction of Khufu is an object of controversy among Egyptologists and historians to this day.
 Earlier Egyptologists and historians in particular, such as Adolf Erman, Kurt Heinrich Sethe, and Wolfgang Helck evaluated Khufu's character as heartless and sacrilegious.
 They lean on the ancient Greek traditions of Herodotus and Diodorus, who described an exaggerated, negative character image of Khufu, ignoring the paradoxical (because positive) traditions the Egyptians always taught.
 But other Egyptologists such as Dietrich Wildung see Khufu's order as an act of mercy: the prisoner would have received his life back if Dedi had performed his magical trick.
 Wildung thinks that Dedi's refusal was an allusion to the respect Egyptians showed to human life.
 The ancient Egyptians were of the opinion that human life should not be misused for dark magic or similar evil things.
 Lepper and Liechtheim suspect that a difficult-to-assess depiction of Khufu was exactly what the author had planned.
 He wanted to create a mysterious character.